Sunday, June 18, 2023

 Her brother threw his friends against the wall and caused a bookshelf with delicate pictures and keepsakes to crash to the floor.

 “Wow!”
-Olivia exclaimed and hurried to her bedroom.
+Olivia exclaimed and rushed to her bedroom.
 “I have a lot of studying to do tonight.
 Big test tomorrow.
 I have to focus right now.”

-“What am I going to do?” she sobbed.
+“What am I going to do?” she said, as she sobbed.
 “My family did not ask for this tree.”

 That night, from her bedroom window, Olivia noticed that Evelyn had reappeared, asleep on the tree branches under the moonlight.